 The fair value of non-current financial instruments for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Organisation for similar financial instruments.
 The carrying amount of the Organisation's non-current advances to associates and non-current hire purchase receivables fairly approximates the estimated fair value of these assets based on discounted cash flows.
-The fair value of the Organisation's non-current floating and fixed interest rate bank borrowings at the end of the reporting periods is not significantly different from the carrying amounts.
-The carrying amounts of the other financial liabilities as at 31 December 2019, comprising lease liabilities, are reasonable estimates of their fair value as there have not been significant changes in the Organisation's internal borrowing rate since the date of transition to IFRS 16.
+The fair value of the Organisation's non-current from the carrying amounts.
+The carrying amounts of the other financial liabilities as at 31 December 2020, comprising lease liabilities, are reasonable estimates of their fair value as there have not been significant changes in the Organisation's incremental borrowing rate since the date of transition to IFRS 16.
 The current market interest rates utilised for discounting purposes, which were almost equivalent to the respective instruments' contractual interest rates, are deemed observable and accordingly these fair value estimates have been categorised as Level 2 within the fair value measurement hierarchy.

-4. Critical accounting estimates and judgements
+3. Critical accounting estimates and judgements